-DLNR NEWS RELEASE: Fitch gives Department of Hawaiian Home Lands strong bond rating; Stable financial outlookPosted on Aug 27, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Fitch gives Department of Hawaiian Home Lands strong bond rating; Stable financial outlookPosted on Aug 27, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 KAPOLEI, OʻAHU – Fitch Ratings, a global rating agency, earlier this month affirmed the ‘A’ rating for the Department of Hawaiian Home Lands’ (DHHL) $38.3 million revenue bonds, series 2009, and issued a Rating Outlook of “Stable.”

 The ‘A’ rating reflects DHHL’s strong capacity to meet its financial obligations.
 This is the third time in five years that the department received an ‘A’ bond rating from Fitch Ratings.

 “This rating confirms we are on the right path to financial stability – one of the top priorities of this administration,” said Jobie Masagatani, Hawaiian Homes Commission Chair and DHHL Director.

 According to Fitch Ratings, factors contributing to the strong bond rating include the pledged revenue from general leases, licenses, and permits of DHHL-owned lands; a dedicated repayment source through a partnership with the Office of Hawaiian Affairs (OHA); and the department’s overall financial resources which afford significant operating flexibility.